The Role of the Teacher

 - Student leadership and character education

-- After School Care (user fees)
+- Out of School Care (user fees)

-The French program is taught through the Accelerated Integrative Method (AIM).
+The K-6 French program is taught through the Accelerated Integrative Method (AIM).
 Students are introduced to the vocabulary with gestures.
 Ideally, they speak with the teacher or independently, throughout the class – which is the key to internalizing the vocabulary.
 It is probably the only class your child will have where the teacher requests that he/she speak throughout the class!
 The beginning of the program focuses on learning single words, which are then associated with other vocabulary in phrases and sentences.
 Once the students have mastered these, they move on to learning new vocabulary within the context of a story, which they eventually dramatize.
 This is followed up with written work – questions, fill in the blank activities etc. Everything is presented orally before the written word is introduced.

 Vocabulary is continually reinforced through: